Audience Segmentation Guide: Types and Steps

 What is audience segmentation?

-Audience segmentation is a marketing tactic that categorizes your audience into subgroups based on shared traits or behaviors.
-Audience segmentation enables marketing departments to tailor their content to and strengthen connections with each subgroup.
+Audience segmentation is a marketing tactic that categorizes your audience into subgroups based on shared needs, values, characteristics or behaviors.
+Segmentation recognizes that different groups will respond differently to social and behavior change communication messages and interventions.
 A variety of tools for search engine marketing, social media marketing and other channels can make audience segmentation easier for marketers.

 Why is audience segmentation important?

-Audience segmentation helps marketers personalize their marketing strategies for different types of people within their target audience.
+Audience segmentation avoids mediocrity because it makes your marketing efforts more personalized.
 When marketing departments match their marketing efforts to relevant subgroups of their audience, they can:

 Here are some ways you can segment members of your audience:

-Demographics provide objective facts about members of your audience.
+Demographics describe the outward-facing attributes of a person and can include age, ethnicity, income level, job type and geographic location.
 This is one of the most common methods for audience segmentation, likely because it is easier to gather and categorize your audience compared to some other methods.
-Demographics can include:
+Demographic data can be captured using consumer polls and multiple-choice surveys, as well as by monitoring social media accounts and websites.

 Stage in a buyer's journey

 Customers at different stages of the buyer's journey may benefit from different marketing strategies.
-The stages of a buyer's journey typically include:
+The stages of a buyer's journey typically include awareness, consideration and decision.
+A buyer at the beginning of their journey is usually looking to fix an existing problem, while toward the end of their journey, they already know what to buy and are ready to make a choice.

 Level of engagement

-Customers who engage with your brand regularly might benefit from a different marketing approach than customers who engage more sporadically.
+Regular customers might benefit from a different marketing approach than infrequent customers.
 Marketers can determine a customer's engagement level by looking at several factors such as:

 People who regularly engage with your brand may prefer to receive more detailed content such as loyalty programs or insider knowledge on your newest products.
 Customers who engage less frequently might benefit more from content that emphasizes the value of your products or the best features.